 A: The ARC-PA has granted Continued Accreditation to the Physician Assistant Program sponsored by Marietta College.
 Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 A: 26 months.
-Classes begin in June and graduation is held at the end of the second year in July.
+Classes being in June and graduation is in July of the second year.

 A: Tuition is the same for in state as well as out-of-state residents.

 A: Information on financial aid can be obtained from the Office of Student Financial Aid at 1-800-331-2709.

 A: There is no minimum GRE score required.
 Each applicant must take the verbal and quantitative sections of the GRE.